spark3dp/webapp-samples/README.md

   $ npm install
   $ node server.js
   ```
   * Now you have a server running on port 3000.
-You can check it by going to http://your-server.com:3000
+You can check it by going to http://your-server.com:3000.
-6. Initialize your app - see info in the "Quick Start" section
+6. Initialize your app - see info in the "Quick Start" section.

 ### Quick Start